 For more information on the Gremlin Helm chart, including more configuration options, check out the chart on Github.

 The “Hello World” of Chaos Engineering is the CPU Resource Attack.
-To create a CPU Resource Attack select “Resource” and then “CPU” in the dropdown menu.
+To create a CPU Resource Attack, select Attacks from the navigation bar on the left and click New Attack.
+The Hosts targeting should be selected by default.

 When your attack is finished it will move to Completed Attacks in the Gremlin App.
 To view the logs of the Attack, click on the Attack in Completed Attacks then click to the arrow to view the logs.